MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 In this article, we’ll walk through how to deploy Dynamics 365 Remote Assist or Dynamics 365 Remote Assist Attach (for Field Service customers).
 This includes:

--	Assiging licenses to users in your organization (for IT Admins)
+-	Assigning licenses to users in your organization (for IT Admins)

 -	Deploying Dynamics 365 Remote Assist on a device (for individuals in your organization)